 It is recommended to run libEnsemble on the launch nodes (assuming workers are submitting MPI applications) using the local communications mode (multiprocessing).
+In the future, Balsam may be used to run libEnsemble on compute nodes.

 Interactive Runs

 You can run interactively with bsub by specifying the -Is flag, similarly to the following: